 (Café Sperl: coffee house and location for period dramas)

 If Vienna had a middle name, it would be coffee (and cake).
-The city brims with coffee houses serving a variety of coffee specialties.
+The city brims with cafés serving a variety of coffee specialties.

-An hour or two spent in one of the more historical establishments is perhaps the most iconic and authentic Viennese experience you can have.
-But if you find yourself staring at the menu and wondering what a Kleiner Brauner could possibly be, then you need a Vienna coffee glossary.
+An hour or two spent in one of the more historical coffee houses is perhaps the most iconic and authentic Viennese experience you can have.
+But if you find yourself staring at the menu and wondering what a Kleiner Brauner or Einspanner could possibly be, then you need a Vienna coffee glossary.

 Your coffee traditionally comes with a glass of water.
-This is often simple tap water rather than mineral water (because the stuff that comes out of the taps is quite likely to actually be mineral water).
+This is usually tap water rather than mineral water; the stuff that comes out of our taps is actually just as good, thanks to water pipes that stretch down to Vienna all the way from the Alps.

 Wine